Robersonville Police Department swears in new officer, working to add more officers to staff

 “It’s always good to get a qualified candidate who comes in here and wants to do the job of the police especially today,” Terry said.

-Terry wants to ensure that the department is dedicated to keeping the community safe.
+Terry wants to assure residents the department is dedicated to keeping the community safe.

 “We’re out here.
 We’re out here 24 hours a day.
 Even if you call the office and we don’t answer that’s because we’re out and about in the community,” he said.

-Lt.
 Terry hopes to hire more officers in the future.
-He said the department does offer training which helps in recruiting.
+He said the department does offer training, which helps in recruiting.